FAQs on acrylamide in food

 For most children, fried potato products account for up to half of all dietary exposure to acrylamide with soft bread, biscuits, crackers and crisp breads amongst the other contributors.

-Baby food is the most important source for infants.
+Baby food (mainly rusks and biscuits) is the most important source for infants.

 Some other food categories such as potato crisps and snacks contain relatively high levels of acrylamide but their overall contribution to dietary exposure is more limited (based on a normal/varied diet).